 - 1. The following requirements shall apply to the ground floor of any site in the Community Mixed-Use Design District. - a.
 In the NB and CB districts, pedestrian oriented frontage shall be provided along at least 50 percent of the total linear footage of any public right-of-way. - b.
-In the MU-7, NMU and MU-16 land use districts, pedestrian oriented frontage shall be provided along at least 66 percent of the total linear footage of any public right-of-way. - c.
-Pedestrian oriented frontage required by this section shall be no more than 10 feet from the back of the sidewalk. - 2.
-Ground floor use requirements do not apply to lots that are less than or equal to 40,000 square feet in area on January 1, 2025.
+In the MU7, NMU and MU16 land use districts, pedestrian oriented frontage shall be provided along at least 66 percent of the total linear footage of any public right-of-way. - c.
+Pedestrian oriented frontage required by this section shall be no more than 10 feet from the back of the sidewalk.
+This requirement may be waived by the Director if the construction of a building is impossible in this location due to a physical impediment which exists on the site.